Category insight

 For Western skincare and fragrance brands, China represents a significant organic growth opportunity that often arrives before any deliberate market entry.
 The brands that benefit most are those that recognize the opportunity early, protect their intellectual property proactively, and understand what Chinese consumers are actually saying about them.

-Brands we track in this category
+Public previews in this category

 Is your skincare & fragrance brand being discussed in China?